exciteabletom/mazegenerator/README.md

 You can use `mazegenerator --help` to get a list of commands.

-Normal usage will look something like this: `mazesolver -x 200 -y 300`
+Normal usage will look something like this: `mazegenerator -x 200 -y 300`

 ## What are the rules for maze images?